 Guidelines on Corporate Governance are now issued in Iceland for the sixth time.
-The publishers of the Guidelines are the Iceland Chamber of Commerce, SA Confederation of Icelandic Enterprise and Nasdaq Iceland.
+This is the fifth edition of the Icelandic Guidelines on Corporate Governance.
+The publishers of the Guidelines are the Iceland Chamber of Commerce, SA - Business Iceland and Nasdaq Iceland.
 The first edition was published in 2004 and the Guidelines have been reviewed on a regular basis since then.